 Dr Karla Holmboe

-Karla is a Career Development Fellow at the University of Oxford and took part in the second round of SUSTAIN in 2017-18 as a MRC funded participant.
+Karla took part in the second round of SUSTAIN in 2017-18 as an MRC funded participant.
 We spoke to her about her research, and her experience of SUSTAIN.

 Tell us about your research, and what you are hoping to achieve

 My research concerns the development of executive functions in babies and toddlers.
 Executive functions are skills that allow us to control our behaviour, solve problems and make everyday decisions.
 We develop these when we’re very young, but there are no good ways of measuring the executive functions of babies and toddlers.
 In my research, I try to develop new ways to measure these functions in infants and toddlers, and I also run longitudinal studies where I follow the same children over time to find different trajectories of development.
 My ultimate aim is to be able to identify trajectories in executive functions from the earliest possible point in relation to later outcomes such as school achievement, social skills and wellbeing.
 Screening and intervention programmes could then be implemented to help children with difficulties at an earlier point in development.